tytydraco/yessleep/out/I_went_offtrail_in_Eastern_Europe_and_barely_made_it_out_alive_Something_in_the_tall_grass_almost_killed_me_in_Romania.md

 I roll up my pant leg and look at the scars.
 Four puncture marks, two on each side of my calf, exactly where I remember them.
 The skin around them is still slightly discolored, like old bruising that never quite faded.
 Sometimes, when the weather changes, the whole area aches with a deep, bone-level pain that reminds me exactly how close I came to never making it home.

-The hospital records from Bucharest are pretty sparse.
+The hospital records from [Redacted] are pretty sparse.
 I was there for six days, apparently, though I only remember fragments - IV drips, doctors speaking in rapid Romanian, someone asking me questions in broken English about what had bitten me.
 When I tried to explain about the creature, about the camouflage and the six legs, they just nodded politely and wrote something down that probably translated to "patient is delusional from venom exposure."

 The flight back to the States is mostly a blur, too.
 I was still pretty messed up, running on whatever cocktail of antibiotics and antivenoms they'd pumped into me.
 But I made it home, and after a few months of physical therapy, I was almost back to normal.